Building a career means you work on something, and try to get as good at it as possible.

 Then, at last, the crowd settled down and started swaying in unison, mesmerized.
 The stadium lights poured out massive soap bubbles that were reflecting breathtakingly beautiful scenes from an underwater paradise where smiling new born babies were swimming with dolphins.

 The biggest of the soap bubbles ascended above the stadium and created a transparent dome that enclosed us in like a mother's womb.
 We were all her children, Little Stars.
+'Never forget who you are.
+Little star.
+Never forget where you come from.
+From love.'

 The song ended, and the crowd gave her a thunderous ovation that lasted for minutes.
 Eventually their roar transformed into a big wave that swept over the performers and took them back to where and when they were coming from.